-Zero Invasive Predators (ZIP) is funding a Game Animal Council-led trial to assess tahr mortality during the possum eradication trial in the Perth catchment.
+Zero Invasive Predators (ZIP) has partnered with the GAC to assess tahr mortality during a possum eradication trial in the Perth catchment.

 The GAC has been working with ZIP, NZDA, DOC, Landcare Research, a helicopter company and the hunting guides association to implement a monitoring program to assess the effects of the ZIP pest control operation on tahr.